veraPDF/verapdf-webapp-gui/README.md

 If you pass `--recurse-submodules` to the `git clone` command, it will automatically initialize and update each submodule in the repository.

-If you run `git submodule update --remote`, Git will go into your submodules and fetch and update for you.
+If you run `git submodule update --remote --recursive`, Git will go into your submodules and fetch and update for you.

 ## Dev environment